davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 Advantages:

-- Because LoRA allows you to significantly reduce the number of trainable parameters, you can often perform this method of parameter efficient fine tuning with a single GPU and avoid the need for a distributed cluster of GPUs.
+- LoRA allows you to significantly reduce the number of trainable parameters, allowing this method of fine tuning to be performed in a single GPU.

-- Since the rank-decomposition matrices are small, you can fine-tune a different set for each task and then switch them out at inference time by updating the weights.
+- The rank-decomposition matrices are small, can be fine-tune a different set for each task and then switch them out at inference time by updating the weights.

-#### __Soft Prompts or Prompt Tuning__
+### __Soft Prompts or Prompt Tuning__

 <figure>
   <img style="width: 75%; height: 35%" src="/assets/images/2023-09-15-PEFT-Soft-Prompt-Tunning.png">